Helium314/HeliBoard/README.md

 * Swipe up from a suggestion to open more suggestions, and release on the suggestion to select it.
 * Long-press an entry in the clipboard history to pin it (keep it in clipboard until you unpin).
 * Swipe left in clipboard view to remove an entry (except when it's pinned)
+* Select text and press shift to switch between uppercase, lowercase and capitalize words
 * You can add dictionaries by opening the file
   * This only works with _content-uris_ and not with _file-uris_, meaning that it may not work with some file explorers.
-* _When using debug mode / debug APK_
+* _Debug mode / debug APK_
   * Long-press a suggestion in the suggestion strip twice to show the source dictionary.
-  * When using debug APK, you can find Debug Settings within the Advanced Preferences, though the usefulness is limited except for dumping dictionaries into the log.
+  * When using debug APK, you can find _Debug Settings_ within the _Advanced Preferences_, though the usefulness is limited except for dumping dictionaries into the log.
+    * For a release APK, you need to tap the version in _About_ several times, then you can find debug settings in _Advanced Preferences_.
+    * When enabling _Show suggestion infos_, suggestions will have some tiny numbers on top showing some internal score and source dictionary.
   * In the event of an application crash, you will be prompted whether you want the crash logs when you open the Settings.
   * When using multilingual typing, space bar will show an confidence value used for determining the currently used language.
-  * Suggestions will have some tiny numbers on top showing some internal score and source dictionary (can be disabled)
 * For users doing manual backups with root access: Starting at Android 7, some files and the main shared preferences file are not in the default location, because the app is using [device protected storage](https://developer.android.com/reference/android/content/Context#createDeviceProtectedStorageContext()).
 This is necessary so the settings and layout files can be read before the device is unlocked, e.g. at boot.
 The files are usually located in `/data/user_de/0/<package_id>/`, though the location may depend on the device and Android version.

 # Contributing ❤